tabulapdf/tabula/README.md

 ### Running Tabula from source (for developers)

 1. Download JRuby.
 You can install it from its website, or using tools like `rvm` or `rbenv`

 2. Download Tabula and install the Ruby dependencies.
-(Note: if using `rvm` or `rbenv`, ensure that it is configured for JRuby)
+(Note: if using `rvm` or `rbenv`, ensure that JRuby is being used.
+A `.ruby-version` file for `jruby-1.7.4` is included in this repo.)

     ~~~
     git clone git://github.com/jazzido/tabula.git